tamberg/makeopendata-smart-meter-interop/README.md

 * MQTT or HTTP client
 * Template mechanism

+### Open questions
+* Can this be simpler than using a home automation IoT platform specific plugin?

 ## PoC 1: Raspberry Pi & Node-RED
 ### Get the hardware
 * https://www.raspberrypi.org/products/raspberry-pi-3-model-b/